-A healthier cottage pie recipe made with lean ground beef & low carb root vegetables in a rich brown gravy topped with cheesy cauliflower mashed potatoes.
+A healthier shepherd’s pie recipe made with ground lamb & low carb root vegetables in a rich brown gravy topped with cheesy cauliflower mashed potatoes.

 Looking for something that will warm you up from the inside?
-Cottage pie.
-Wondering what you can make with a package of ground beef and vege?
-Make cottage pie.
+Shepherd’s pie.
+Wondering what you can make with a package of ground lamb and vege?
+Make keto shepherd’s pie.
 Want to prepare a dinner your family will gobble up and thank you for?
-This cottage pie recipe will do it and it’s low carb to boot!
+This shepherd’s pie recipe will do it and it’s low carb to boot!

 THIS POST INCLUDES AFFILIATE LINKS TO SHARE THE THINGS I LOVE.

-KETO COTTAGE PIE TLDR: Use low carb root vegetables, thicken cottage pie with xanthan gum and tomato paste, make low carb cottage pie with mashed cauliflower instead of potatoes.
+KETO SHEPHERD’S PIE TLDR: Use low carb root vegetables, thicken shepherd’s pie with xanthan gum and tomato paste, make low carb shepherd’s pie with mashed cauliflower instead of potatoes.

-I made this delicious keto cottage pie with mashed cauliflower several times the last month.
-Each time the family fought over who would have the leftovers for lunch the next day.
+I made this delicious keto shepherd’s pie with mashed cauliflower several times the last month.
+My family fought over the leftovers each and every time!
 Although the gravy has no flour, it has a rich taste and heartiness that satisfies.
-And you won’t miss the potatoes because the mashed cauliflower topping is even better.
+You won’t miss the potatoes because the cheesy mashed cauliflower topping is even better.

-HINT: To make Shepherd’s Pie, use ground lamb instead of ground beef.
+HINT: To make Cottage Pie, use ground beef instead of ground lamb.

-Lowering the carbs to make a keto cottage pie is easy but does require knowledge of low carb ingredients and flavor.
+Lowering the carbs to make a shepherd’s pie keto is easy but does require knowledge of low carb ingredients and flavor.
 A low carb food list is invaluable as is an understanding of keto products.
 Traditional gravy thickeners contribute to a satisfying mouth-feel that low carb versions lack.
 So, it’s important to add even more flavor to low carb dishes to satisfy the taste buds.

 Not everyone likes cauliflower, but most people like my recipe for loaded cauliflower.
 Keeping that in mind, the mashed cauliflower topping includes cream cheese for creaminess, sour cream for tang and cheddar or Gruyere cheese for both texture and taste.
 Chopped scallion tops make it even better.